 The Alternator Upgrade adds no length to the engine.
 It meets to the same approximate engine length when the standard Bing Carburetor is mounted to the Jabiru engine.

 The alternator drive belt is to be inspected every 100 hours.
-Check for for any damage or significant cracks and degradation.
-The alternator drive belt will be more susceptible to failure with improper installation.
+Check for any damage, significant cracks or degradation.

 While it is possible to read engine RPM from the Upgraded Alternator, it is not recommended due to the potential for the alternator drive belt to slip.